tgogos/rpi_ffmpeg/README.md

 # Static builds (update 2017/08/23)

+**--- Downloading and compiling the source code takes a lot of time. ---**

-Maybe you may save time by using the static builds found here: [https://www.johnvansickle.com/ffmpeg/](https://www.johnvansickle.com/ffmpeg/)
+**You can save time** by using the static builds maintained by John Van Sickle and can be found here: [https://www.johnvansickle.com/ffmpeg/](https://www.johnvansickle.com/ffmpeg/).
+Just make sure that you download the appropriate binary depending on the processor architecture you use.

 # FFmpeg on Raspberry Pi 3 with h264 support (2017/01/23)